 The Yacht Club emerges from the Caribbean night sky like a dream.
-Elegant, chic and above all glamorous, it is Anguilla's most impressive dining room.
+Elegant, chic and above all glamorous, it is one of Anguilla's most impressive dining rooms.

 Approaching The Yacht Club Restaurant

 Located at The Reef, the Yacht Club is the hotel's fine dining restaurant.
-In recent months, it has become a favorite for celebrations and fine seafood dining.
+It has become a favorite for celebrations and fine seafood dining.
 With a few steps inside and one look at the menu, it is not hard to see why.

 We were first blown away by The Yacht Club during Epicurea held every November at CuisinArt Golf Resort & Spa.